-NESTcc has established Data Quality and Methods Subcommittees to support its efforts to conduct efficient, timely, and high-quality real-world evidence (RWE) studies for medical devices.
+NESTcc has established Research Methods and Data Quality Subcommittees to support its efforts to conduct efficient, timely, and high-quality real-world evidence (RWE) studies for medical devices.

-Comprised of experts from health systems, academia, industry, and the U.S. Food and Drug Administration (FDA), the subcommittees have developed the NESTcc Data Quality and Methods Frameworks, designed processes for demonstrating conformance, and made recommendations for their implementation.
+Comprised of experts from health systems, academia, industry, and the U.S. Food and Drug Administration (FDA), the subcommittees have developed the NESTcc Research Methods and Data Quality Frameworks, designed processes for demonstrating conformance, and made recommendations for their implementation.

 - Naomi Aronson, PhD, Blue Cross Blue Shield Association